 The Federal Aviation Administration (FAA) regulates that a drone flown between sunset and sunrise must be equipped with anti-collision lighting.
 These lights must have a strobe function that strobes between 40 - 100 cycles/minute.
 They also must be visible from 3 statute miles.

-Different colored lights can aid pilots in the directionality of their drones at night.
+Sometimes pilots will outfit their drones with different colored lights to identify the direction of their drones at night.
 Red and green lights help the pilot determine the drone's heading more easily, especially when the drone is far away.

 Flying in the dark requires greater concentration from the pilot and visual observer.
 It's harder to see the aircraft, especially at long distances.
-The pilot also has a compromised depth perception, which makes their eyes work even harder.
-All of this leads to faster and greater eye fatigue for the pilot and VO.
+The pilot's depth perception is compromised, which makes their eyes work even harder.
+Shifting their focus from the controller display to the night sky also adds to the strain on their vision.
+All of this leads to increased eye fatigue for the pilot and VO.

-A brighter strobing light mounted on the drone makes it easier for the pilot and VO to see the craft long distances.
+A brighter strobing light mounted on the drone makes it easier for the pilot and VO to see the craft.
 This reduces eye strain and ultimately fatigue, especially if it is a long day or night of flying.

 Guide To Features